 Street style is an incredibly viral, instant, addictive facet of fashion that’s changed lots of the ways in which fashion gets made and consumed.
 Its fast characteristic links it also to the term consumerism.
 How styles change over time, it also challenges the use of fast fashion in relation to the purchasing and wearing of clothing, as this conceals the complexities of practice and creativeness.

 One thing you should always keep in mind that casual doesn’t mean sloppy.
 With right layering and the right fit, you can look clean and sharp in simple casual outfits too.
 What i mean?
 You don’t always need to wear a blazer to look polish.
 Just throw a cool bomber jacket over a t-shirt and jeans outfit and you are ready to look fresh wherever you go.
 Sometimes it’s simple to look sharp you just need to put together the right outfits and with the little bit of care, you are set for the day.

 Below you can see some of my favourite streetstyle brands you may or may not of heard of:

-Whats you views on Street-Style?
-Are you a YEY or a NEY on this revolutionary trend?
+What are your views on Street-Style?
+Are you a YEY or a NEY of this revolutionary trend?